Boosterz22/PONIA-WIDGET-LFFI/replit.md

 ## Multi-Page Application

-PONIA utilizes a multi-page structure with a landing page (`/`), a widget demo (`/widget`), and comprehensive documentation (`/docs`).
-The landing page focuses on marketing with features and use cases, the widget page hosts the functional payment widget, and the documentation provides self-service integration guides for developers.
+PONIA utilizes a multi-page structure with a landing page (`/`), a widget demo (`/widget`), and comprehensive documentation (`/docs.html`).
+The landing page focuses on marketing with features and use cases, the widget page hosts the functional payment widget, and the documentation provides self-service integration guides for developers with complete code examples for both deposits and withdrawals.

 ## User Interface (UI/UX)